Part of a series on Konami. [View Related Entries]

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The “Konami Code” otherwise known as the “Contra code”, first appeared in the 1986 release of “Gradius” for the NES (Nintendo Entertainment System, or “Famicom” in Japan.), It is used in many Konami games and Non-Konami games.
-The most famous use of the code is in the game “Contra”, a two player shooter also for the NES.
-In Contra it gave you thirty lives, dubbing it the "30 lives code".
+The code first appeared in the 1986 release of Gradius for NES (Nintendo Entertainment System).
+Created by programmer Kazuhisa Hasimoto, it was implemented as a dev tool as Hasimoto could not get past a part of the game, being quoted as saying "Because I was the one who was going to be using it, I made sure it was easy to remember."
+Later, the code was programmed into many Konami and Non-Konami games.
+The most popular use of the code was in the video game Contra, a two player shooter also for the NES.
+In Contra, use of the code granted thirty additional lives, dubbing it the "30 lives code".
 There are many variations of the code, used in many games.
-The code itself is “UP UP, DOWN DOWN, LEFT RIGHT, LEFT RIGHT, B, A, START BUTTON.”
+The code itself is:

 Usage as Easter Egg

-On April 26th, 2009, an unnamed designer working for ESPN.COM created an Easter Egg in which one could “Cornify” the page by entering the Konami code.
+On April 26th, 2009, an unnamed designer working for ESPN.COM created an Easter Egg in which one could Cornify the page by entering the Konami code.